San Francisco, California, USA

 1. One Saturday Session: (3 1/2 hours) each term.
 This will be facilitated by Olivia Thomas, Kathia Martin and Anna Copping, who have been working closely with Lisa Burman for the past two years.
 These sessions will respond to your questions and interests rather than be a workshop or presentation.
 Term 1's Saturday Session will be held at Penola Primary School, with subsequent session venues negotiated by the group.

-Term 1: Saturday 11 February
+Term 1: Saturday 25 February * Please note date change *

 Term 2: Saturday 13 May